 - Unpaid rent: This is only if it was not withheld for your failure to reply to maintenance concerns.
 If a tenant abandons the unit, you can withhold the deposit to cover a certain amount, then sue them for any leftover balance.
 Start the process immediately.

 - Unpaid utilities.

 - Replacing the tenant’s property: This could include small items, such as keys.

 The deposit doesn’t have to come from carelessness or abuse of the property.
 In Wisconsin, you can file for Nonstandard Rental Provisions outside of the reasons listed above.
 For example, a portion can be withheld for cleaning the rental property after move-out.
 As long as you document these provisions and the tenant agrees to them during the leasing process (before move-in), you can withhold the deposit.

 When You Can’t Withhold the Security Deposit

-Wisconsin tenants have their own set of rights so improper handling of their security deposit can land you in court.
-Here are the reasons you can’t withhold your tenant’s security deposit:
+Wisconsin tenants have their own set of rights, so improper handling of their security deposit can land you in court.
+Here are the reasons you cannot withhold your tenant’s security deposit: